xuchen66/sphinx-emdocs/source/serialEM-note-install-and-calib.rst

 ..
 Note::

-   If on Windows the Folder Option -> View -> "Hide extensions for known types" is enabled, the property filename shown will be "Serialproperties".
+   If on Windows the Folder Option -> View -> "Hide extensions for known types" is enabled, the property filename shown will be "SerialEMproperties".
 If you change it to "SerialEMproperties.txt", it actually is "SerialEMproperties.txt.txt" which won't be read in as a valid property file.

 .. rubric:: Step 2